PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 1. Death Grip on Paddle

-• Relax hands between strokes
+• Relax your hands between strokes - you don't need to squeeze

 2. All Arms, No Core

-• Feel the twist in your abs
+• Feel the twist in your abdominal muscles with each stroke

 3. Paddle Too Low

-• High angle = more power
+• High angle paddling generates more power per stroke

-• Vertical paddle tracks straighter
+• A more vertical paddle tracks straighter through the water

 4. Looking at Paddle

-• Eyes on destination
+• Keep your eyes focused on your destination

-• Trust your technique
+• Trust your technique without watching the blade

 5. Switching Sides Too Often

-• Minimum 3-5 strokes per side
+• Complete at least 3-5 strokes per side before switching

 Matching Strokes to Conditions